A narrowing of AI research?

 \subsubsection{Metrics of diversity}

-In general, diversity is used to refer to the heterogeneity of the elements of a set in relation to some class that takes different values, such as for example the species in an ecosystem, the industries in an economy, or the ethnicity of a population \citep{page2010diversity}.
-This heterogeneity can be measured along different dimensions:

-\begin{enumerate} \item \textit{Variety}, capturing the number of classes that are present in the set. \item \textit{Balance}, capturing whether the set is dominated by elements from a few classes or the proportions of different classes in the data are evenly distributed. \item \textit{Disparity}, capturing the degree of difference between the classes that are present in the set. \end{enumerate}

-In general, we expect a set with more classes, with a population more widely distributed between classes, and with classes that are more different from each other to be more diverse.
+In general, diversity refers to the heterogeneity of the elements of a population in relation to some class that takes different values, such as for example the species in an ecosystem, the industries in an economy, or the ethnicity of a population \citep{page2010diversity}.
+This heterogeneity can be measured along the dimensions of \textit{variety} (capturing the number of classes that are present in the population), \textit{balance} (capturing whether the proportions of different classes are evenly distributed) and \textit{disparity} (capturing the degree of heterogeneity between the classes in the population).
+A population with more classes, a more even distribution of sub-populations between classes, and with classes that are more heterogeneous will be more diverse.

-In Section \ref{subsec:div_evol} we take the corpus of AI research in arXiv as our population, and research ideas and techniques belonging to different topics as the classes.
-We use these to calculate three metrics of diversity that put different emphasis on the dimensions above.
-They include a: